martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/iam.rst

 #.
 Sign-in with Google
 #.
 Login as admin and accept the request
 #.
 Login with Google

+The full registration procedure is described in the :doc:`/user_documentation/authentication/authentication` section.

 Create IAM Client
 -----------------